P1-Ro/PlayOnKodi/index.md

 PlayOnKodi can download automatically right subtitles for episode you are watching.
 You can enable it with these two steps:
  1. In settings enable "Download subtitles automatically"
- 2. Install latest version of <a href="https://github.com/P1-Ro/script.playonkodi.urldownloader/releases">addon</a> on Kodi.
+ 2. Install <a href="https://github.com/P1-Ro/script.playonkodi.urldownloader/releases/latest">this addon</a> on Kodi.
+(If you want to checkout addon repo you can <a href="https://github.com/P1-Ro/script.playonkodi.urldownloader">here</a>)

 ## FAQ